 The online 2019 LOI form is available via our grant portal beginning December 3, 2018.
 We will accept 150 LOIs this year.
 The process will close once we have received 150 LOIs or by Wednesday, January 9, 2019, before 11:59 pm Mountain Time, whichever occurs first.
 We anticipate receiving 150 LOIs before this date.
 When you log on to your account on our grant portal, you will see periodic updates about the number of LOIs submitted or an announcement that we have reached capacity and the LOI process is now closed.

-A Letter of Inquiry Preparation Worksheet is available here so that applicants may review questions prior to filling out the form online.
+You can download the 2019 Letter of Inquiry Worksheet [add link to download worksheet] at any time.
+It allows applicants to review questions prior to filling out the form online.
 It also includes full instructions and answers to frequently asked questions.
-You may use this worksheet as a tool to prepare your answers for the online inquiry, but you must log in and complete the online form itself for your inquiry to be formally submitted.
-We recommend that you save your work frequently while completing an inquiry or application on our online system, particularly after uploading a document.
+You may use this worksheet as a tool to prepare your answers offline to paste into the online LOI form between December 3, 2018, and when we have received our limit of 150 LOIs.
+You must log on to your account, complete the online LOI form, and submit it for your inquiry to be counted among the first 150 we receive.
+We recommend that you save your work frequently while completing an LOI on our grant portal.

 By March 1, 2019, we will respond to all organizations that submit an LOI to either invite them to complete a full application by April 1, 2019, or to inform them that we are unable to further consider their proposals this year.
 The amount of grant funds available limits the number of applications we are able to invite and the number of them we are able to fund.
 An LOI that does not result in an invitation for a full application, or an application that does not receive funding, is in no way a reflection of the value of an organization or its work.
 Those organizations that receive a grant will receive checks in late August or early September after signing grant agreements.